'They played their strongest team' -Solskjaer slammed by Man Utd fans after Man City 'respect' clams | Goal.com

 Goals from Bernardo Silva and Riyad Mahrez, plus an Andreas Pereira own goal, left United with a mountain to climb in their Carabao Cup semi-final.

-Pep Guardiola’s side started without any of Sergio Aguero, Gabriel Jesus, David Silva, Ederson at Old Trafford while the injured Aymeric Laporte and Leroy Sane remain out of action.
+Pep Guardiola’s side started without any of Sergio Aguero, Gabriel Jesus, David Silva or Ederson at Old Trafford while the injured Aymeric Laporte and Leroy Sane remain out of action.

 Despite that, Solskjaer asserted that his team are "going places", with Guardiola's team selection testament to that.